Understanding Bankruptcy

 2. Asset sale or equity costs: If you have assets that do not qualify for exemption in your province or territory, those assets may be sold to repay your creditors or you may need to pay costs if the equity of the assets is above a certain value.

-Bankruptcy is one of the worst things you can do to your credit.
+There’s no way around it, declaring Bankruptcy is hard on credit.
 While in the process of bankruptcy, your credit score will be severely damaged.
 The bankruptcy will stay on your credit report for six years for a first-time filing and fourteen years for a second filing.
 All debts discharged through bankruptcy will be noted with an R9 (revolving) or I9 (installment) status.
-Those notations will remain on your credit report for six years or more.
 This will likely put you in the lowest tier of creditworthiness.
-But after bankruptcy you can begin the process to rebuild your credit.
+However, with a clean slate after bankruptcy you can begin the process to rebuild your credit.

 On a national level, most of your assets are NOT exempt from being discharged.
-But there are some exemptions for assets, including your Registered Retirement Savings Plan, except contributions from the previous 12 months.
+There are, however, some exemptions for assets, including your Registered Retirement Savings Plan, except contributions from the previous 12 months.
 Personal clothing, pets, and low equity in assets such as a house (under $10,000) are exempted as well.
 Additionally, tools needed to work, some farm property, and household furniture in the home in which you permanently live are also exempt.

 Provinces and territories also designate assets that qualify for exemption for residents who file for bankruptcy.
 Your trustee will be able to explain the exemptions where you live in detail, so be sure to ask during your consultation.